Australia’s preferential voting system is relatively unusual. Most countries use some form of first-past-the-post or proportional voting.

 - The Liberal Party and the National Party exchange preferences with each other in order to keep the Labor Party out, particularly in rural and regional seats.

 - The Democratic Labor Party used its preferences to defeat Labor Party candidates following the Split of the 1950s.
-DLP preferences during the 1960s and early 1970s were crucial to the success of the coalition in federal elections.
+DLP preferences during the 1960s and early 1970s were crucial to the success of the coalition in federal elections, especially in Victoria.

-- Since the formation of the party in 1977, Australian Democrats preferences have been crucial in federal and state elections.
-The Democrats rarely allocate preferences to one particular party, preferring to issue a split ticket and allowing individual voters to choose their preferences.
+- Since the formation of the party in 1977, Australian Democrats preferences were crucial in federal and state elections.
+The Democrats rarely allocated preferences to one particular party, preferring to issue a split ticket and allowing individual voters to choose their preferences.

-At the 1998 Federal election, 99 of the 148 electorates in the House of Representatives required the distribution of preferences.
-In 7 of these seats (Bass, Blair, Hinkler, Kingston, McMillan, Parkes and Stirling), the candidate who led on primary votes lost after the distribution of preferences.
+At the 1998 Federal election, 99 (66.89%) of the 148 electorates in the House of Representatives returned results in which no candidate won an absolute majority of primary votes.
+The distribution of preferences was required in all these seats.
+In 7 of the seats (Bass, Blair, Hinkler, Kingston, McMillan, Parkes and Stirling), the candidate who led on primary votes lost after the distribution of preferences.

 The allocation of preferences is just as crucial in Senate elections.
 Unlike the House of Representatives, a proportional voting system is used in Senate elections.
 Each State operates as a single electorate, returning two (Territory), six (half-Senate), or twelve (double dissolution) members.
 Candidates need to reach a quota (14.3% in a normal half-Senate election) to win.
 The allocation of preferences is crucial in determining the result of the final place in each State.